 Unheard: The Ears of Meniere’s will go beyond just informing the public to this incapacitating disease; it will also use distinctive audio and visual effects to simulate the various symptoms being discussed.
 The spontaneous spins of vertigo, roaring sounds of tinnitus, excessively loud distortion of hyperacusis and dramatic hearing loss will be directly experienced by the audience, thus creating more understanding of the disease and empathy for those diagnosed.
 This all-encompassing overview of Meniere’s will be an extremely enlightening representation of a devastating medical condition that few are aware of.

-The producer of Unheard:The Ears of Meniere’s, a veteran film and television communications executive, was diagnosed with Meniere’s six years ago and is committed to developing a thoughtful documentary that will inform, entertain and inspire others.
+The producer of Unheard:The Ears of Meniere’s, a veteran film and television executive, was diagnosed with Meniere’s seven years ago and is committed to developing a thoughtful documentary that will inform, entertain and inspire others.

 The room spins violently.
 The earth disappears from under your feet.
 A horrific buzzing fills your ears as painful pressure builds in your head.
 It comes out of nowhere, like a thief in the night stealing your health.
 Life changes forever.
 But how?
-And why?
+Why?

-Unheard: The Ears of Meniere's seeks to bring Meniere's into the public eye, exploring the mystery around a syndrome that has plagued many -- including painter Vincent van Gogh, astronaut Alan Shepard and most recently, musician Huey Lewis and author Guy Kawasaki yet hasn't fully reached the public consciousness.
+Unheard: The Ears of Meniere's documentary film brings this mysterious syndrome into the public eye, exploring the enigmatic condition that has plagued many -- including painter Vincent van Gogh, astronaut Alan Shepard and most recently, musician Huey Lewis, actress Kristin Chenoweth and author Guy Kawasaki -- yet hasn't fully reached the public consciousness.
 The film pieces together a complicated puzzle of what is keeping people in the dark in matters of their own health.
-With creative and precise camera-work, it pulls the audience inside the victims' head, simulating their symptoms so viewers directly experience how debilitating it can be.
+With creative and precise camera-work, it pulls the audience inside the victims' head, simulating their symptoms so viewers directly experience how it physcially debilitates them.

 Janine McGoldrick - Producer/Co-Director